Eva Marie Saint: North by Northwest

-Director Alfred Hitchcock surprised many by choosing Saint over dozens of other candidates for the femme fatale role in what was to become a suspense classic North by Northwest (1959) with Cary Grant and James Mason.
+Director Alfred Hitchcock surprised many by choosing Saint over dozens of other candidates for the femme fatale role in what was to become the suspense classic North by Northwest (1959) with Cary Grant and James Mason.
 Written by Ernest Lehman, the film updated and expanded upon the director's early "wrong man" spy adventures of the 1930s, 1940s, and 1950s, including The 39 Steps, Young and Innocent, and Saboteur.
 North by Northwest became a box-office hit and an influence on spy films for decades.
 The film ranks number forty on the American Film Institute's list of the 100 Greatest American Movies of All Time.

 Hitchcock worked with Saint to make her voice lower and huskier, and personally chose costumes for her during a shopping trip to Bergdorf Goodman in New York City.

 The change in Saint's screen persona, coupled with her adroit performance as a seductive woman of mystery who keeps Cary Grant (and the audience) off balance, was widely heralded.
 In his review of August 7, 1959, The New York Times critic Abe H. Weiler wrote, "In casting Eva Marie Saint as [Cary Grant's] romantic vis-a-vis, Mr. Hitchcock has plumbed some talents not shown by the actress heretofore.
 Although she is seemingly a hard, designing type, she also emerges both the sweet heroine and a glamorous charmer."

 In 2000, recalling her experience making the picture with Cary Grant and Hitchcock, Saint said, "[Grant] would say, 'See, Eva Marie, you don't have to cry in a movie to have a good time.
 Just kick up your heels and have fun.'
 Hitchcock said, 'I don't want you to do a sink-to-sink movie again, ever.
 You've done these black-and-white movies like On the Waterfront.
 It's drab in that tenement house.
 Women go to the movies, and they've just left the sink at home.
-They don't want to see you at the sink.'
+They don't want to see you at the sink.'"
 In a 2010 interview she stated: "I said, 'I can't promise you that, Hitch, because I love those dramas.'"